 Where to Look for Jobs

-The Careers Centre advertises teaching vacancies via the Online Vacancy Service.
+Careers advertise teaching vacancies via the Online Vacancy Service.
 Click on Student or Graduate depending on your current status at Edge Hill.
 Current students can login using their usual Edge Hill network details and our recent graduates can also gain access to the the vacancies by updating their information.
 Just search for Graduate Vacancies, Type of Work – Education.
 You can also tick the geographical location in which you prefer to work.

 Schools often advertise job vacancies in a number of other places such as: